CDPQ's Complicity

 The Caisse de dépôt et placement du Québec (CDPQ) was created in 1965 by the National Assembly to manage the collective savings of Quebecers.
 It is Quebecers’ nest egg.

-With $432 billion in assets under management, CDPQ is Canada’s 2nd largest pension fund.
+With more than $473 billion in assets under management, CDPQ is Canada’s 2nd largest pension fund.

 It manages the funds of 48 public organizations.
 These depositors are mainly public pension funds and insurance plans.